Table of Contents

 - You have control over the planning, development, and testing.

 - You have a parser under your requirements and can be updated upon necessity.

 - You need to hire and control a development team.

-- You need to buy a strong server under your needs.
+- You need to buy a strong server for your needs.

 - As a rule, building a parser is more expensive than buying.

 - Occasionally, maintenance is compulsory, and it will require more expenses and more time.

 - No need to spend money on the hiring team; everything is taken care of by your supplier.

 - All issues are solved by professionals who are familiar with their technology.